This is the featured image of the Create Kick Drum Sounds in Tune blog article.

 A good starting point that can help you determine the base key of the kick is a spectrum analyzer like SPAN by Voxengo.
-First and foremost, I will find a sample of a proper sounding kick and import it into a project.
-I have already made a basic setup with the bass and a couple of other rhythm elements.
+First and foremost, I will find a sample of a proper-sounding kick and import it into a project.
+I have already made a basic setup with the bass and other rhythm elements.

 Kick, bass and rhythm